dh-epfl-students/EPFL-DHLAB-student-projects/README.md

 ## Project overview

-List of MA/BA semester projects and of master projects carried out at the DHLAB (sometimes in collaboration with an external partner), with links to code repositories and reports.
+List of MA/BA semester projects and of master projects carried out at the DHLAB - sometimes in collaboration with an external partner - with links to code repositories and reports.

 See also the student project page on the DHLAB [website](https://www.epfl.ch/labs/dhlab/index-html/student-projects/).